About the Resilient Homes Fund

 Raise your home

-The Home Raising program provides funding to raise your home to reduce the impacts of future flood events.
+The Home Raise program provides funding to raise your home to reduce the impacts of future flood events.

-You would need to raise your habitable floors to meet or exceed the required assessed flood level, specified by your local council.
+You would need to raise your habitable floors to meet or exceed the required assessed flood level (based on the requirements of your local council and the 2021-2022 flood event level.

 Demolish and rebuild or relocate your home

-In limited circumstances, you may be eligible for financial assistance to demolish and rebuild or relocate your home above the assessed flood level.
+You may be eligible for financial assistance to demolish and rebuild or relocate your home above the assessed flood level and 2021-2022 flood event level.
+This may include demolishing part of your home and relocating it.

-This is available for homes that cannot practically be raised, such as those built on concrete slabs.
+This may be available for homes that cannot practically be raised, such as those built on concrete slabs.

 Read more about demolition and rebuild or relocate options.